 - Chill and Serve: For the best flavor and thick texture, let the dressing sit in the fridge for 30 minutes before serving.
 Store any leftovers in an airtight jar in the refrigerator for up to one week.

-We also use this buttermilk ranch recipe on my two ingredient turkey burger.
+I also use this homemade ranch recipe on my two ingredient turkey burger.
 I am sure you will find many uses for the ranch dressing.

-Use the ranch dressing as a sauce for my buffalo meatballs!
+Use the ranch dressing as a sauce for my buffalo meatballs.
+You can use it as a dip with my city chicken recipes too.

 My blue cheese dressing is just as easy to make as the ranch dressing and doesn't contain any sour cream.